CyberPointer/task-airport/README.md

 ## Tests

 Each class has its own corresponding test class that makes unit tests.
-Except classes that come from "model" package.
+Except classes that come from "model", "exception" and "constant" package.

 Tests that were made, are based on different JSON data files.
 These files are located in following directory:
 ```